krahets/hello-algo/en/docs/chapter_preface/suggestions.md

 Compared with text, videos and pictures have a higher density of information and are more structured, making them easier to understand.
 In this book, **key and difficult concepts are mainly presented through animations and illustrations**, with text serving as explanations and supplements.

-When encountering content with animations or illustrations as shown in the Figure 0-2 , **prioritize understanding the figure, with text as supplementary**, integrating both for a comprehensive understanding.
+When encountering content with animations or illustrations as shown in Figure 0-2, **prioritize understanding the figure, with text as supplementary**, integrating both for a comprehensive understanding.

 ![Animated illustration example](../index.assets/animation.gif){ class="animation-figure" }